weikangg/PropertyIQ/README.md

 > For Mac Users:
 ```
 1. If you face any error installing the library psycopg2, please delete the line 'psycopg2==2.9.5' from the requirements.txt.
-2. Only install psycopg2-binary==2.9.5.
+2. Only install psycopg2-binary==2.9.5 by running 'pip install psycopg2-binary==2.9.5' in the terminal.
 3. That should solve any errors you face.
 ```

 4) Setup of PostgreSQL and database

 Download and install both pgAdmin and PostgreSQL.